ava12/llx/README.md

     parent node (or returned as parsing result if it is the root node);
   - new token is consumed;
   - nested node is dropped from the stack; handler receives the value returned by nested node handler.

+By default only non-aside tokens are sent to node hooks.
+Parse option `WithAsides()` can be used to send all tokens, even aside ones, e.g. to keep comments for documentation generator.